syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 </tr>
 </table>

-If NuGet package is installed in the project.
-The following NuGet package should be installed to export the SfDataGrid to Excel file.
+If you are using nuget package in the package, the following NuGet package should be installed to export the SfDataGrid to Excel file.

 <table>
 <tr>